Deep Reinforcement Learning for Unmanned Aerial Vehicle-Assisted Vehicular Networks

 The UAV aims to maximize the total throughput per energy unit since the UAV's battery has limited capacity.
 For example, the UAV DJI Mavic Air \cite{2019UAV_DJI_MavicAir} with full energy can only fly 21 minutes.
 Given that the UAV's energy consumption of 3D flight is much larger than that of communication, we only use the former part as the total energy consumption.
 Thus, the reward function (\ref{Eqn:TotalThroughput}) is modified as follows

-where $e(a_t)$ is the energy consumption of taking action $a_t$ in time slot $t$.
-Our energy consumption setups follow the UAV DJI Mavic Air \cite{2019UAV_DJI_MavicAir}.
+where $e(a_t)$ is the energy consumption of taking action $a_t$ in time slot $t$. $e(a_t)$ is calculated according to the UAV's energy consumption model for 3D flight.
+Alternatively, $e(a_t)$ can be measured easily by the following way.
 The UAV has three vertical flight actions per time slot just as in (\ref{Eqn:UAVVerticalFlight}).
-If the UAV keeps moving downward, horizontally, or upward until the energy for 3D flight is used up, the flight time is assumed to be 27, 21, and 17 minutes, respectively.
-If the duration of a time slot is set to 6 seconds, so the UAV can fly 270, 210, and 170 time slots, respectively.
+If the UAV keeps moving downward, horizontally, or upward until the energy for 3D flight is used up, the flight time is assumed to be $\phi_d$, $\phi_h$, and $\phi_u$ seconds, respectively.
+If the duration of a time slot is set to $\kappa$ seconds, so the UAV can fly $\frac{\phi_d}{\kappa}$, $\frac{\phi_h}{\kappa}$, and $\frac{\phi_u}{\kappa}$ time slots, respectively.
 Therefore, the formulation of $e(a_t)$ is given by

 where $E_{\text{full}}$ is the total energy if the UAV's battery is full.

 Let $\delta(t)$ be a prediction error as follows